How to Form an LLC in Arizona

 Publish Business Notice

 Most Arizona LLCs must publish notice of the formation in their local newspaper within 60 days of formation three consecutive times, per AZ Revised Statute § 29-3201(G).
-The exceptions to this rule is if the business’s principal address is listed as in Pima or Maricopa Counties.
+However, LLCs in Pima or Maricopa County are exempt from the publication requirement.

 Our office is located in Pima County so when you hire us to serve as your statutory agent, or to start your LLC for you, our address is listed on the state record and you can skip this (annoying and costly) step altogether.
 If you aren’t using our services, here’s what to expect: